Although it's not specifically marketed to vegans, Gatorade is pretty transparent about the ingredients used in their sports drinks.

 So, a little bit of chemistry is in order when trying to answer the question ‘is Gatorade vegan?’’.

-We’ve done a ton of research to find out if vegans can enjoy an electrolyte-packed bottle of Gatorade.
-Read on to find out the answer on this tricky question.
+As a certified personal trainer, I have done a ton of research to find out if vegans can enjoy an electrolyte-packed bottle of Gatorade.
+Read on to find out the answer to this tricky question.

 Quick Summary

-- Gatorade is vegan since it doesn't contain ingredients that are directly involved with animals like dairy derivatives and meat.
+- Gatorade is generally considered vegan as it does not contain ingredients that are directly derived from animals, like dairy derivatives or meat.

-- The common ingredients used in Gatorade are water, sodium chloride, natural flavor, dextrose, sodium citrate, and sucrose.
+- The common ingredients in Gatorade include water, sodium chloride, natural flavor, dextrose, sodium citrate, and sucrose.

 Can Vegans Drink Gatorade?